Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis

-We will use the explicit formula \eqref{SinGSol}.
-All computations are made in Wolfram Mathematica 12.
-Integrals between branch points are computed with the help of \texttt{NIntegrate} with \texttt{WorkingPrecision} equal to, or greater than $30$.
-The canonical curve \eqref{V22g1Eq} is defined through its parameters $\lambda_k$, and roots of the polynomial $\Lambda$ are computed by means of \texttt{NSolve}, with the same \texttt{WorkingPrecision}.
+The computations presented below were performed in Wolfram Mathematica 12.
+Integrals between branch points are computed using \texttt{NIntegrate} with a \texttt{WorkingPrecision} of at least $30$.
+The canonical curve \eqref{V22g1Eq} is defined through its parameters $\lambda_k$, and the branch points are computed via \texttt{NSolve}, using the same \texttt{WorkingPrecision}.